MontrealAI/AGI-Alpha-Node-v0/docs/README.md

 | Emergency Brake | `SystemPause.pauseAll()` / `SystemPause.unpauseAll()` | Freeze or resume all job, staking, and validation flows in a single transaction. |
 | Capital Recovery | `StakeManager.withdrawStake(role, amount)` / `StakeManager.slash(...)` | Withdraw idle stake or enforce penalties aligned with governance policies. |

+### Owner Reaction Playbook

+1. **Immediate Halt** – Trigger `SystemPause.pauseAll()` if telemetry, CI status, or validator verdicts point to systemic risk; record the transaction hash alongside CI run IDs.
+2. **Parameter Shift** – Adjust emission splits via `RewardEngineMB.setRoleShare` or raise bonding thresholds to counter volatility; document before-and-after snapshots in the custody ledger.
+3. **Operator Rotation** – Use `IdentityRegistry.setAdditionalNodeOperator` to swap delegate keys while the primary multisig retains absolute authority.
+4. **Liquidity Realignment** – Call `StakeManager.withdrawStake` or `StakeManager.slash` (if governance motion approved) to reallocate capital into new initiatives or penalize compromised nodes.
+5. **Resume Command** – Once diagnostics are clean and CI stays green, invoke `SystemPause.unpauseAll()` and append the confirmation hash to the audit trail.

 ---

 ## Observability & Reliability Mesh